tiddoloos/Scaling-RGCN-training/README.md

 The following command runs the experiment where pre-training on the summary graphs, present in the `.graphs/AIFB/attr` folder, occurres.
 After training on graph summaries, the embeddings and R-GCN weights get transferred to a new model.
 Then, full origianl graph training occurres for entity type prediction.
-The program will automatically save results in the `./results` folder.
+The program will automatically save results to `./results`.
 Also, the results are plotted automatically.
 ```
 python main.py -dataset AIFB -sum attr -i 5 -exp attention